AetherialMist/JavaLearning/chapter-001/lesson-006/README.md

 This process of calling a constructor is called **_instantiation_**, and the result is an **_instance_** of the type.
 Instances are unique, and we will demonstrate this soon.
 An _instance_ of a `class` is also known as an **_Object_**, and we will explain why in a latter lesson.
+You may want to take a look back at [Section 1.3](../lesson-003).

 Go ahead and run your program as it is!
 Your output should look like: